 Bio

-Ann Goltz wrote her first short story at the tender age of six, and went on to write dozens more, as well as poems, plays, and a novel during her middle and high school years.
-Also a voracious reader, her love for books led Ann to a job at a bookstore in Cambridge, Massachusetts.
-Unfortunately, that job gave her more experience in bookkeeping than writing or publishing actual books, and she got sidetracked into a finance career.
+Hi, nice to meet you!
+Here’s a little information about me.
+I wrote my first short story at the tender age of six, and went on to write dozens more, as well as poems, plays, and a novel during my junior high and high school years.
+Also a voracious reader, my love for books led me to a job at a bookstore in Cambridge, Massachusetts.
+Unfortunately, that job gave me more experience in bookkeeping than writing or publishing actual books, and I got sidetracked into a finance career.

-For five years Ann worked for the US Air Force, managing the financial aspects of various defense programs and general operations.
-During this time she also earned a BS in Management, only to discover that she didn’t want a career in business.
-She quit her job in order to pursue a Master’s in Divinity full time.
-Ann graduated from Wartburg Theological Seminary and became an ordained pastor in the Evangelical Lutheran Church in America (ELCA).
+For five years I worked for the US Air Force, managing the financial aspects of various defense programs and general operations.
+During this time I also earned a BS in Management, only to discover that I didn’t want a career in business.
+I quit my job in order to pursue a Master’s in Divinity full time.
+A few years later I graduated from Wartburg Theological Seminary and became an ordained pastor in the Evangelical Lutheran Church in America (ELCA).

-After serving congregations in South Dakota, Maryland, Massachusetts, New Hampshire, and Iowa, she left active ministry to care for her family.
-Being a classic GenX latchkey kid, Ann didn’t know much about traditional homemaking, so she researched it online.
-This led her to discover the Quiverfull movement, and the idea for her novel was born.
+After serving congregations in South Dakota, Maryland, Massachusetts, New Hampshire, and Iowa, I left active ministry to care for my family.
+Being a classic GenX latchkey kid, I didn’t know much about traditional homemaking, so I researched it online.
+This led me to discover the Quiverfull movement, and the idea for my debut novel was born.

-Ann lives in New Hampshire with her husband, two teenagers, and three cats.
-Virtuous Women is her first published novel.
+I’m back living in Massachusetts with my husband, two teenagers, and three cats.
+Virtuous Women is my first published novel.
+My second, What Happened to Zinnia, is scheduled for release in early 2026.